jtenner/FMC-fabric/README.md

 ## Features

 List of main features.
-Everything is configurable in in-game options menu called 'FMC...'
+Everything is configurable in in-game options menu called 'FMC...'.
+Keybindings are configured in the usual Controls menu (FMC category).

 ### Crosshair